On-Site ACS Career Development Courses for Students

 Programming will be offered free to student registrants on a first come first served basis.
 A maximum of 30 registrants will be accepted, so please plan to register early.
 Students may register to participate in the session during the normal registration for the meeting.
-Sessions will take place on Friday, October 20th, between 12 and 4 pm in the Kansas Memorial Union.
+Sessions will take place on Friday, October 20th, 8 am - 12 pm in the Kansas Memorial Union.
 This is the same venue as the rest of the conference program.

 Titles and descriptions of the two sessions are:

 Finding Yourself: Identifying a Career That Matches Your Strengths and Values

 Duration: 3 hours